davidmcq137/JetiLuaDFM/V-SensXF/Docs/reshelp.md

     	    used in the pre-defined equations.
 You will be changing the default names for example t1, t2 to the variable names used in the Exp.jsn file (for example Volts, Current for the Watts expression).

+**Please note that variable names are case sensitive .. so be sure to match the
+    	    telemetry variable names exactly as you see them in the expression.**